WHAT IS THE DIFFERENCE BETWEEN GRADED AND UNGRADED BASEBALL CARDS

 Graded baseball cards provide a consistent and standardized condition assessment to give buyers higher confidence through a recognized numerical grading scale.
 This standardized communication of quality has allowed modern graded sports cards to become a mainstream alternative asset class.
 The grading process itself introduces initial and recurring costs that are reflected in higher prices compared to ungraded versions.
 Both graded and ungraded cards have their place in the hobby depending on a collector’s interests, budget and how they prefer to collect and trade cards.

-Read also: MIKE IVIE BASEBALL CARDS
+Read also: 1994 CLASSIC GAMES BASEBALL CARDS

 Spread the love